 The Commission is also committed to complying with the Americans with Disabilities Act of 1990 (ADA), including as it relates to public involvement in its transportation planning and programming efforts.
-Measures will be taken to ensure that persons with special needs have opportunities to be involved in the Commission's planning and programming studies.
+Measures will be taken to ensure that people with disabilities have opportunities to be involved in the Commission's planning and programming studies.
 The Commission will take steps including, for example, that all Commission public meetings will be held in venues that are ADA compliant.
-The Commission offices will also be ADA compliant to ensure that persons with special needs could attend a meeting at the Commission offices or to conduct any other Commission-related business at the Commission offices.
-Additionally, the Commission will respond to requests to address special needs, and will arrange to accommodate those needs.
-As stated earlier in this document, all public notices and advertisements of public meetings will indicate that persons with special needs should contact the Commission offices to allow for arrangements to be made prior to the meeting date, as well as contact information.
+Additionally, the Commission will respond to requests for disability-related accommodations, and will arrange to accommodate those needs.
+As stated earlier in this document, all public notices and advertisements of public meetings will indicate that people needing disability-related accommodations should contact the Commission offices to allow for arrangements to be made prior to the meeting date.